All trademarks in the United States fall under at least one of 45 different trademark categories.

 What are Class 13 Goods?

-The goods included under trademark class 13 fall into just a few different categories:
+Unlike other goods categories which can be quite broad, the goods included under trademark Class 13 fall into just a few specific categories.

 Weapons and Ammunitions

-Fireworks and other pyrotechnic devices are class 13 trademark goods.
-This includes explosive illuminants like flares or fog signals.
+Fireworks and other pyrotechnic devices are also Class 13 trademark goods.
+This also includes explosive illuminants like flares or fog signals.